 - Hypoplastic left heart: the left side of the heart is severely underdeveloped.

-- Pulmonary atresia: the pulmonary valve is completely closed and the only source of pulmonary blood flow is a patent ductus arteriosus.
+- Pulmonary atresia: the pulmonary valve is completely closed and the only source of pulmonary blood flow is a PDA.

 - Ebstein's anomaly.

-- It is the most common congenital condition diagnosed in newborns.
+- Congenital heart disease accounts for nearly one third of all major congenital anomalies and is the most common congenital condition diagnosed in newborns.

 - A fetus may be affected during cardiac development by intrauterine infection such as rubella, or drugs and toxins taken by the mother, including lithium and alcohol.

-- Some genetic conditions are associated with a higher incidence of congenital heart disease including Down's syndrome, DiGeorge syndrome and Turner's syndrome.
+- Some genetic conditions are associated with a higher incidence of congenital heart disease, including Down's syndrome, DiGeorge's syndrome, Williams' syndrome, Noonan's syndrome and Turner syndrome.

-- Maternal diabetes mellitus is associated with an increased incidence of congenital heart disease.
+- Maternal diabetes mellitus is associated with an increased incidence (8.5 per hundred live births) of congenital heart disease.

 - Lack of folic acid during the first trimester is associated with neural tube defects but a link with congenital heart disease has not been established.

-The cardiovascular system is complex, as the circulation changes from fetal to infant and there may be transient problems such as patent ductus arteriosus or patent foramen ovale, especially in premature babies.
+The cardiovascular system is complex, as the circulation changes from fetal to infant and there may be transient problems such as PDA or patent foramen ovale, especially in premature babies.

-- Many congenital heart anomalies are now diagnosed before delivery, by detailed antenatal scans, but may present soon after birth.
-See also the separate article Neonatal Examination.
+- Many congenital heart anomalies are now diagnosed before delivery, by detailed antenatal scans.

-- Babies born with severe left-sided obstructive lesions: systemic blood flow is dependent on right-to-left blood flow through a patent ductus arteriosus.
+- In those with severe left-sided obstructive lesions: systemic blood flow is dependent on right-to-left blood flow through a PDA.
 Closure of the duct soon after birth causes acute, severe cardiovascular collapse requiring immediate cardiovascular resuscitation and prostaglandin infusion.
-Examples of ductus-dependent congenital heart disease include hypoplastic left heart syndrome, pulmonary atresia, transposition of the great arteries, critical aortic stenosis and interrupted aortic arch.
+Examples of left-sided ductus-dependent congenital heart disease include hypoplastic left heart syndrome, critical aortic stenosis, coarctation of aorta and interrupted aortic arch.